 Frank Rock has spent many years researching the dam disaster.
 He is considered one of the leading world experts on the event.

 He has displayed his expertise on local TV shows "Legacy" with Leon Worden and "Points of Interest" with Phil Scorza as well as being featured

 in televised documentaries on the History Channel and Discovery.
 His yearly St. Francis Dam events have been extremely popular with both

 Historical Society members and the general public.
 Don't miss this unique opportunity to learn about the biggest news event in Santa Clarita Valley

 history and to travel to the actual site of the disaster!!

 Editorial provided by Santa Clarita Valley Historical Society

-More information on the St. Francis Dam and dam tours, click here
+For more information on the St. Francis Dam and dam tours held annually in March, click here